BiaMagri/designpatterns/src/main/java/com/creational/simplefactory/README.md

 The Simple Factory Pattern makes it easy to extend the codebase.
 When you need to add new shapes, you only need to:

-1. Create a new class that implements the Shape interface.
+1. Create a new class that implements the `Shape` interface.
+2. Update the `ShapeType` enum to include the new shape type.
-2. Update the ShapeFactory to handle the new shape type.
+3. Update the `ShapeFactory` to handle the new shape type.

-### Code Maintenance

-By using the Simple Factory Pattern, the code becomes more maintainable.
-Changes to the object creation process are localized to the factory class, reducing the risk of introducing bugs in other parts of the application.

 #### Example